Buyer beware: Hearing amplifiers are not hearing aids

 The word "amplifier" is generally the clue that they are not hearing aids.
 Designs vary, but some models look nearly exactly like hearing aids.

 Both hearing aids and personal sound amplifiers amplify sound; however, there are major differences between the two products:

 Dr. Melissa Danchak, AuD, of Kos/Danchak Audiology and Hearing Aids in Arlington, Texas, said these devices amplify sound in the way drugstore reading glasses enlarge print—but are even more "one size fits all."
 They sometimes include low- and high-mode amplification options, volume levels, noise reduction capabilities and multiple settings for various listening environments.
 Some models include a telecoil, which allows the user to connect to a room loop system.

 They are not meant to be used for hearing loss, but many people try them for that purpose regardless.
-They may help, but don't be surprised if you're not 100% pleased with your purchase.
-Hearing aids—fit by a professional audiologist or hearing instrument specialist—tend to have higher consumer satisfaction rates, a study shows.
+They may help to an extent, but don't be surprised if you're not 100% pleased with your purchase.
+Hearing aids—fit by a professional audiologist or hearing instrument specialist—tend to have the highest consumer satisfaction rates, a study shows.
 A lot of this has to do with how hearing aids are programmable in a way that sound amplifiers aren't.

 “People have different degrees of hearing loss at different frequencies, or pitches, so the sound really needs to be shaped and fine-tuned for their loss,” Dr. Danchak explained.
 “Ears can also be very sensitive to loud sounds while not hearing soft sounds so simply making everything louder doesn’t work well for most people.
 Making everything louder just makes everything louder—all the things you do and do not want to hear.”

-Bottom line: Hearing amplifiers are affordable, and can help in mild cases.
+Bottom line: Hearing amplifiers are affordable, and can help in very mild cases.
 But you're left on your own to figure out if you're amplifying sounds sufficiently and not damaging your hearing from unnecessary amplification of sounds that you can still hear.
-The also lack many of the wireless features found in hearing aids.
+They also lack many of the advanced technological features found in hearing aids.

 Professionally fit premium hearing aids are highly customizable